rafacouto/OshwdemMazes/README.md

 ## Prepare the environment

-You need a GNU/Linux distribution and Mono.NET runtime to execute the Maze Generator.
+You need a _GNU/Linux_ distribution and _Mono.NET_ runtime to execute the _Maze Generator_.

-Current version is fully tested with [Meikian Live][MEI01] and we encourage you to test this fantastic GNU/Linux distro focused on makers.
+Current version is fully tested with [_Meikian Live_][MEI01] and we encourage you to test this fantastic _GNU/Linux_ distro focused on makers.

-Get the precompiled binary file from Github:
+Get the precompiled binary file from _Github_:

     wget https://github.com/brico-labs/OshwdemMazes/raw/master/precompiled/MazeGenerator.exe